 It started when I became a mum (aged 43) and I was up at nights with our daughter.
 Just as she started sleeping through the night I had an operation which was medically successful🙏🏼, and also led to menopause fast track.
 Four years of very disturbed sleep followed.😱

-This year it’s eased.
-I have no idea if this means I’ve reached the light at the end of the tunnel or simply having an extended reprieve.🤷🏻♀️ Whichever, I’ll take it for now!
+Last year it’s eased.
+I still have no idea if this means I’ve reached the light at the end of the tunnel or am having an extended reprieve.🤷🏻♀️ Whichever, I’ll take it!

 So, I understand the difference a good night’s sleep makes AND I know what it’s like to try different techniques and products to help promote it.

-Here are the things that make the biggest difference for me.
+Here are the things that have made (and still make) the biggest difference for me.

 1. Bedtime blurt.

 I keep an A5 notebook beside my bed.
-No matter what time I go to bed, I write up to 3 pages of random dribble.
+No matter what time I go to bed, I write up to 3 pages of random drivel.

 Julia Cameron’s, The Artist’s Way introduced me to the practice of Morning Pages.
-I love those, but evening pages as where it’s at for me these days.
+I love those, but evening pages are where it’s at for me these days.

 There are nights when I’ve woken up in the early hours and found it hard to get back to sleep.
-After a few hours or lying there I’ve got up and done this practice.
-Then got back in to bed and found it easier to go to sleep.
-It amazing what ends up on those pages at 3am in the morning! 🤪
+After a few hours of lying there, I’ve got up, done this practice, then got back in to bed and found it easier to go to sleep.
+It’s amazing what ends up on those pages at 3am in the morning! 🤪

 BTW if you’re worried that you’ll forget something important, I also recommend having a small notepad on your bedside table.
 Write down anything you actually do need to remember to do in the morning.
 You know that you’ll see it when you wake up in the morning.
-I have found fancy post-its work well for me.
+I have found fancy post-its work well fo this too.💡

 2. Technology curfew